wesker-albert/gitchangelog/README.rst

 Use your commit log to make beautiful and configurable changelog file.

-..note:: This fork of gitchangelog now requires the revived/updated pystache
+.. note:: This fork of gitchangelog now requires the revived/updated pystache
           repo `available here`_.

 .. _available here: https://github.com/sarnold/pystache